 It is notable that the X-T100 has a hotshoe, while the AZ901 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T100 and the AZ901 are recent models that are part of the current product line-up.
-The AZ901 replaced the earlier Kodak AZ651, while the X-T100 followed on from the Fujifilm X-T20.
+The AZ901 is a recent model that features in the current product line-up of Kodak.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Kodak websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T100 or the Kodak AZ901 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.